FSGModding/FSG_Mod_Assistant/README.md

 - __Delete__ : This will prompt you to make sure you wish to delete the selected files.
 This button is only available when a one or more files are selected.
 - __Show in Explorer__ : Open a windows explorer window with the selected file pre-selected.
 This button is only available when a single file is selected.
 - __Find on ModHub__ : Attempt to open this mod on the modhub.
 This button is only available when a single file is selected, and Mod Assistant knows it is on the modhub.
 The list of mods is updated roughly hourly, and is refreshed when you restart the app.
+- __Copy Favorites To...__ : Copy the contents of your favorite folder(s) to one or more other collections.

 ##### Search Feature

 ![collections search](screen_shots/005-collect_search.png)

 This allows you to refine which parts of the collection you see.
 This is a simple full text search, however preceding the search string with `!` will show mods that do _not_ match the string.
-In this example, `FS22_25DU_Trailers` is still shown, even though it does not match the string, because it was selected prior to searching.
+In this example, `FS22_25DU_Trailers` and `FS22_36ftLowLoader` is still shown, even though it does not match the string, because it was selected prior to searching.
 This is a safety measure so you do not accidentally move, copy, or delete files you were not intending to.

 ###### Search Buttons

 - __Show Non-Mods__ : hides files that Mod Assistant thinks are not mods
 - __Show Broken__ : hides mods that Mod Assistant believes are broken
-- __Select None__ : Clear selection on this collection
+- __Select None__ : Clear selection on this collection `SHIFT+CTRL+A`
-- __Select All__ : Select all on this collection
+- __Select All__ : Select all on this collection `CTRL+A`
-- __Select Invert__ : Invert selection on this collection
+- __Select Invert__ : Invert selection on this collection `CTRL+I`

 ### Folder Details Window